-Indirect staff costs (in 2023)
+Indirect staff costs (in 2024)

-Payment Salary percentage Terms Percentage of contributions withheld from salary Payment method The Employees' Pension Insurance TyEL On average, 24.84% when the employer pays no more than €2,197,500 in wages and salaries in a year.
-For salaried employees aged 17-67, employees' pension insurance must be deducted, if they are paid a salary of more than €65.26 a month.
+Payment Salary percentage Terms Percentage of contributions withheld from salary Payment method The Employees' Pension Insurance TyEL On average, 24.40% when the employer pays no more than €2,251,500 in wages and salaries in a year.
+For salaried employees aged 17-67, employees' pension insurance must be deducted, if they are paid a salary of more than €68.57 a month.
 7.15% (for employees under the age of 53 or over the age of 62) or 8.65% (for employees between the ages of 53 and 62).
-The pension insurance company will send an invoice for the basic TyEL contribution and, from 1 January 2023, a company-specific expense loading fee based on the data submitted to the Incomes Register.
+The pension insurance company will send an invoice for the basic TyEL contribution.
 The unemployment insurance contribution 0.53% when the employer pays no more than €2,251,500 in wages and salaries in a year.
 The insurance contribution is 2.06% of that part of the wages and salaries that exceeds this.
 For salaried employees between the ages of 17 and 64, the unemployment insurance must be deducted if the yearly salary paid to them exceeds €1,300.
 1.50% (collected if the employee is between the ages of 18 and 64).
 The Unemployment Insurance Fund sends contribution invoices to the employer based on the data submitted to the Incomes Register.
 The occupational accidents, injuries and diseases insurance premium 0.70% on average.
 Concerns employers who pay more than €1,300 in wages and salaries in a calendar year.
 Must be taken before the employment.
 The insurance company sends contribution invoices to the employer.
 The group life insurance premium 0.06% on average.
 With certain exceptions, it applies to all employees in employment relationships governed by the Employees Pensions Act.
 The insurance must be deducted in connection with the statutory workers' compensation insurance.
 The insurance company sends contribution invoices to the employer.
 The employer's health insurance 1.53% of all the wages and salaries paid under the Health Insurance Act.
 Paid for employees between the ages 16 and 67 when they are insured under the Health Insurance Act in Finland.
 The employer or bookkeeper submits a declaration of the amount once a month to the Incomes Register.
 The employee's health insurance contribution Is included in the withheld tax.
 No need to pay or subtract separately.